 TICR Program Seminar for First-Year Master’s and Certificate Program Scholars

 The TICR Program First Year Seminar provides scholars the opportunity to have their research intensively critiqued by a group of interested peers and helps bring together in — practical situations — the theoretical topics covered in other parts of the TICR Program.
 It also gives scholars experience critiquing others' work, which will be a regular task in their professional activities.
-We start in Fall Quarter by reviewing protocols created in the Summer Designing Clinical Research course and then move in Winter and Spring to discussing the implementation of research, including questionnaires, abstracts, manuscripts, or new protocols.
+We start in Fall Quarter by reviewing protocols created in the Summer Designing Clinical Research course and then move in Winter and Spring to discussing the implementation of research, including questionnaires, procedure, abstracts, manuscripts, or new protocols.

 The objectives for the seminar are for scholars to: